adrianbj/TracyDebugger/docs/debug-bar.md

 Results are cached for speed, but will be updated whenever you update your ProcessWire version or install a new module.

-* Class::method (first column) links to ProcessWire API docs, either on processwire.com or locally if you have the API Explorer module installed
+* Method/ Property links to ProcessWire API docs, either on processwire.com or locally if you have the API Explorer module installed
-* Line number (second column) links to the method in your code editor, or via the File Editor Panel or the ProcessFileEdit module
+* Line number links to the method in your code editor, or via the File Editor Panel or the ProcessFileEdit module
-* Method summary (third column) which can optionally toggle the full docblock
+* Method summary which can optionally toggle the full docblock

 ![Captain Hook Panel](img/captain-hook.png)